samitchaudhuri/ab-test-screener/README.md

   and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button. (d<sub>min</sub>= 0.01)

+* Number of user-ids: That is, number of users who enroll in the free trial. (d<sub>min</sub>=50)

+Although both metrics measure the same effect, number of user-ids not normalized, so its accuracy is impacted by any size difference between the control and experiment groups.
+Even if the experiment tries to effect even distribution between experiment and control and uses sanity checks to verify it, it is possible to get some skew in group sizes that will impact accuracy.
+Gross conversion, which  normalizes by cookies, is a better evaluation metric to use.

+A separate set of metrics are needed to test that the screener does not significantly reduce the number of users that continue past the free trial and pay.
+The following metrics should be required not to decrease outside the bounds of statistical variability.

 * Retention: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout. (d<sub>min</sub>=0.01)

+* Net conversion: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (d<sub>min</sub>= 0.0075)

 Although both metrics measure the same effect, we would want to eventually settle on a single metric because composite metrics are tricky and hard to agree on.
-While gross conversion uses "cookies to click" as unit of diversion, retention uses "users to enroll", which is a much larger unit.
-Therefore, to detect the same minimum effect (d<sub>min</sub>) of 0.1, the retention metric will probably require more statistical power than gross conversion.
+While net conversion uses "cookies to click" as unit of diversion, retention uses "users to enroll", which is a much larger unit.
+Therefore, to detect the same minimum effect (d<sub>min</sub>) of 0.1, the retention metric requires more pageviews to get enough enrollments to reach the designated statistical power.
 We will know more about this in later sections after we have performed some more calculations.

-A separate metric is needed to test that the screener does not significantly reduce the number of users that continue past the free trial and pay.
-The following metric is expected to produce similar values within bounds of statistical variability.

-* Net conversion: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (d<sub>min</sub>= 0.0075)

-Note that even though the following metric is affected by the screener we chose not to include it for reasons explained below.

-* Number of user-ids: That is, number of users who enroll in the free trial. (d<sub>min</sub>=50)

-This could potentially be an evaluation metric.
-However, it not normalized, so its accuracy will be impacted by any size difference between the control and experiment groups.
-Even if the experiment tries to effect even distribution between experiment and control and uses sanity checks to verify that, it is possible to get some skew and even a small difference in group size can impact accuracy.
-Gross conversion, which  normalizes by cookies, is a better evaluation metric to use.

 In summary, we have chosen 3 evaluation metrics to test the two parts of the original hypothesis as follows:

-1. we can tell if the screener reduced the number who left the free trial early by observing a decrease in the gross conversion metric, OR by an increase in the retention metric, AND
+1. we can tell if the screener reduced the number who left the free trial early by observing a decrease in the gross conversion metric, AND

-2. we can tell if the screener did not significantly reduce the number of studentents by observing no significant change in the net conversion metric.
+2. we can tell if the screener did not significantly reduce the number of students by observing no significant decrease in the retention AND in the net conversion metrics.

 ### Measuring Standard Deviation